Theodor Plievier

 Theodor Otto Richard Plievier (Plivier, until 1933) (12 February 1892, Berlin – 12 March 1955, Avegno, Switzerland) was a German writer best known for his 1948 anti-war novel Stalingrad (1948 novel)|Stalingrad.

 During World War I, he served on the SMS Wolf.
-After the war, he released his first novel, Des Kaisers Kulis (The Kaiser's Coolies), about his experiences onboard the ship.
+After the war, he released his first novel, Des Kaisers Kulis (The Kaiser's Coolies), about his experiences on board the ship.
 It would later be adapted into a stageplay, and was banned after the Nazi Machtergreifung.

 His experiences in war form the basis of his documentary novel Stalingrad (1948 novel)|Stalingrad.